 I have always wondered why the church has all the same problems as the rest of the world.
 My son was molested by a missionary, the mission and their supporting churches covered it up.
-My ex-wife had an affair with her boss (she was the daughter of an American Baptist preacher who thought she could do no wrong).
+My ex-wife had an affair with her boss (she was the daughter of an American Baptist preacher).
 A Christian Education teacher from Wheaton College, my alma mater, was convicted of pedophilia.
-An alumnus – the former Speaker of the U.S. House and a one-time high school wrestling coach – was blackmailed by a member of his wrestling team for sexual molestation.
+An alumnus – the former Speaker of the U.S. House and a one-time high school wrestling coach – was outed by a member of his wrestling team for sexual molestation.
 Another alumnus killed his wife.
 Christian churches have to do background checks on their workers to protect their children from pedophiles.
 Average giving is only 4% of income.
 And pastors struggle with addiction to pornography.

 How can this be if the Holy Spirit is supposed to transform a person at conversion?
 The simple answer is that many people in the church have never really been converted.
 Sure they have raised a hand at an evangelistic service or “accepted Jesus as their Savior” or “asked Jesus into their heart” or prayed a simple prayer of salvation, but they have never been reborn by the Holy Spirit.
 You see, neither Jesus nor any of the apostles ever asked anyone to “accept Christ as Savior” or “ask Jesus into their heart” or follow a four step plan of salvation.
 They called people to repent and believe.

 I am from a Reformed tradition.
 That means I follow the teachings of the Reformers who recaptured the gospel when they broke away from all the false teachings of the Roman Catholic Church.
 Reformed preachers and teachers follow the doctrines of Martin Luther and John Calvin, the early church fathers, and the apostles.
-They believe that all scripture has one unifying message and that message has one meaning – the one God intended it to have.
+They believe that all scripture has one unifying message and that message has one meaning – that God is the sole author of salvation.

-They get to that meaning by interpreting the Word in light of the language and culture and history of the writers.
+They get to that meaning by interpreting the Word in light of the language, culture and history of the writers.
 They don’t take it out of context or interpret it according to their own personal whims.

 The techniques employed in personal Bible study and small groups and Bible Study programs today often depend on some popular Christian author’s take on the text.
 Bible study leaders ask “What does this passage mean to you?”
 There are no wrong answers.
 Imagine getting a letter from a loved one and sharing it with family members who all take a different meaning from it.
 The author would wonder, “Whose letter did you read?”
 That is essentially what Jesus told the Pharisees when he said, “If you believed Moses, you would believe me, because he wrote about me.“(Jn 5:46) They misunderstood the Old Testament and it cost them eternal life!